-Uveitis generally occurs within the uvea which is the middle layer of the eye and is made up of the iris, ciliary body and choroid.
-Though, this disease is not only limited to the uvea, it can also affect the lens, retina, optic nerve and vitreous.
-Uveitis is a serious condition which requires fast treatment to control the redness and swelling within the eyes.
+Uveitis generally occurs within the uvea which is the middle layer of the eye and is made up of the iris, ciliary body, and choroid.
+Though this disease is not only limited to the uvea, it can also affect the lens, retina, optic nerve, and vitreous.
+Uveitis is a serious condition that requires fast treatment to control the redness and swelling within the eyes.

 Different Types Of Uveitis

 Eye specialists categorize this condition as follows :

 Anterior Uveitis: It is the most common form of uveitis that occurs in young to middle-aged people.
 Anterior uveitis occurs when the iris and the ciliary body become reddened.
 It is generally seen among individuals who are suffering from rheumatologic, skin, gastrointestinal, lung, and infectious diseases.

 Intermediate Uveitis: This type of uveitis is mostly found among children, teenagers, and young adults.
 This disease usually occurs when the area behind the ciliary body and the retina become swollen.
 It is generally seen among individuals who are suffering from sarcoidosis and multiple sclerosis.

 Posterior Uveitis: It is the least common type of uveitis.
 This disease occurs when the choroid and the retina at the back of the eye become reddened.
 This condition is also named choroiditis or chorioretinitis.

 Panuveitis Uveitis: A term that is generally used when all three major parts of the eye are affected by irritation.